Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 Tony’s vast experience on intersex issues not only stems from her experience as an intersex person who was diagnosed at birth and mistreated as a young child, but also through her 25 years of working with intersex people, clinicians, politicians, human rights experts and the media.
 Tony has been interviewed on numerous television and radio programs, been featured in articles about intersex human rights, spoken at many conferences and developed and delivered training to government departments, corporations and community organisations about intersex issues.
 Tony has received various awards such as the “Top 50 LGBTI Leaders Award” in 2017.
 Tony is also one of the authors of key international intersex statements such as the Darlington Statement (2017) and the Malta Declaration (2013).

-“As a proud member of the LGBTIQ+ community, I am very honoured to be a Pride Ambassador.
+“As a proud member of the LGBTIQA+ community, I am very honoured to be a Pride Ambassador.
 The Victorian Pride Centre will be a very special hub for our community in Victoria, and especially given the pandemic and so many of our community’s physical venues no longer in existence, it’s important we have physical places where we can come together to collaborate and meet as a community.
-I’m very happy to help promote and support the Victorian Pride Centre in any way, and encourage all LGBTIQ+ people in Victoria to visit it when it opens and keep in touch via social media.”
+I’m very happy to help promote and support the Victorian Pride Centre in any way, and encourage all LGBTIQA+ people in Victoria to visit it when it opens and keep in touch via social media.”

 PERFORMER, WRITER, ARTIST AND COMEDIAN